Preston-Landers/pyuac/README.md

 ### Example Usage

+This shows a typical usage pattern:

 ```
 import pyuac

 def main():
-    print("This part needs to be run as an admin.")
+    print("Do stuff here that requires being run as an admin.")

 if __name__ == "__main__":
     if not pyuac.isUserAdmin():